 Start Earning More Money

-Another effective way of getting out of auto debt is to start earning more money.
+Another effective way of getting out of debt is to start earning more money.
 That simply does not imply a raise or a new job even though those could be of immense help.
 It could simply imply trying to take up a side job or some other way of earning some extra bucks.
 You could take online surveys; do freelancer jobs such as content writing, babysitting, walking dogs, etc.

 Try to Avoid Splurging